- Monitoring Plan

 - Future Developments

-Each project shall have a monitoring plan in place before the project begins.
+Each project shall have a monitoring plan in place before validation.
 Monitoring will enable the project to quantify and document the progress of carbon sequestration as well as ensure that the project is being managed to the UK Forestry Standard.

-The monitoring plan shall contain details of how tree stocking density and carbon stocks will be assessed throughout the duration of the project, and outline how the Carbon Assessment Protocol will be applied.
+The monitoring plan shall contain details of how tree stocking density and carbon stocks will be assessed throughout the duration of the project, and outline how the Year 5 Survey Protocol or other Carbon Assessment Protocol method will be applied.
 The details shall include;

 - The frequency of monitoring

 - The sampling frequency (ie the number of plots)

 - Who will undertake the monitoring (project member or contract)